On the Fairness of Time-Critical Influence Maximization in Social Networks: Background on Time-Critical Influence Maximization (TCIM)

 \subsection{Submodularity and Approximate Solutions}

-Next, we present some key properties of the utility function $f_\tau(.)$ to get a better understanding of the above-mentioned optmization problems.
+Next, we present some key properties of the utility function $f_\tau(.)$ to get a better understanding of the above-mentioned optimization problems.
 In their seminal work, \cite{kempe2003maximizing} showed that the utility function without time-critical deadline, i.e., $f_\infty(.): S \rightarrow \mathbb{R}_{+}$, is a non-negative, monotone, submodular set function w.r.t. the optimization variable $S \subseteq \Vcal$.
 Submodularity is an intuitive notion of diminishing returns and optimization of submodular set functions finds numerous applications in machine learning and social networks, such as influence maximization \cite{kempe2003maximizing}, sensing \cite{DBLP:conf/aaai/KrauseG07}, information gathering \cite{DBLP:conf/ijcai/SinglaHKWK15}, and active learning \cite{DBLP:conf/uai/GuilloryB11} (see \cite{krause2014submodular} for a survey on submodular function optimization and its applications).

-\citet{chen2012time} showed that the utility function for the general time-critical setting for any $\tau$ also satisfies these properties.
+Chen et. al \cite{chen2012time} showed that the utility function for the general time-critical setting for any $\tau$ also satisfies these properties.
 Submodularity is an intuitive notion of diminishing returns, stating that, for any sets $A \subseteq A' \subseteq \Vcal$, and any node $a \in \Vcal \setminus A'$, it holds that (omitting the parameters $\Vcal$ and $\Gcal$ for brevity):